Black holes and causal nonlinear electrodynamics: Causality and Global structure

-We now turn to an analysis of how the global structure of static Einstein-NLED black-hole spacetime depends on the detailed properties of the NLED theories, and the causality constraints on these properties.
-One important issue is whether there is necessarily a spacetime singularity at $r=0$.

-Another important issue is the number of Killing horizons of the timelike vector field, $\partial_t$.
+We now turn to an analysis of how causality restricts the possible global structures of static Einstein-NLED black-hole spacetimes.
+One important issue is the number of Killing horizons of the timelike vector field ($\partial_t$).
 These are hypersurfaces of constant $r$, with the constants given by the positive zeros of the function $g_{tt}(r)$.
-There are examples of NLED theories for which there are three, or more, Killing horizons \cite{Gao:2021kvr} but we show here (generalising a result of \cite{Hale:2025urg} that was restricted to theories with finite elctromagnetic energy) that at most two Killing horizons are possible for any causal NLED.

-In the case of two horizons, they can be identified a the event horizon and an interior Cauchy horizon, exactly as for the generic RN black hole.
-As parameters are varied the Cauchy horizon may coincide with the event horizon, leading to an extremal charged black hole analogous to the extremal RN black hole.
-However, it is also possible for the Cauchy horizon to move to $r=0$; this is actually a parameter-space transition point between a RN type global structure to a Schwarzschild-type global sructure, a possibility first noticed by Oliveira \cite{deOliveira:1994in}.
-Here we focus on three issues.
-One is the circumstances for which a transition point exists, another is the geometry at the transition point, and third is an observation on Schwarzschild-type charged black holes.
+The Killing-horizon equation is therefore \be 0=1-\frac{2G[M- \EE(r)]}{r} \, . \ee For $r\ne0$ we may rewrite this as \be 2GM -r = 2G\EE(r)\, , \ee but we should remember that only $r>0$ solutions correspond to Killing horizons.